Chicken Enchiladas With Homemade Red Enchilada Sauce

 → Can I use flour tortillas instead of corn?

 Yes, but corn tortillas are traditional and hold up better to the sauce.
+If using flour, warm them well to prevent sogginess.

-→ How spicy is the sauce?
+→ How spicy is the homemade sauce?

 → Can I make this ahead of time?

 Absolutely!
 Assemble the enchiladas, cover, and refrigerate for up to 24 hours before baking.
+You may need to add a few extra minutes to the baking time.

 → What’s the best way to shred the chicken?

-→ Can I freeze the enchiladas?
+→ Can I freeze these enchiladas?

 Chef's Tips